 Are on parole or probation

 Have been released from a correctional facility in the past 60 days

 Who have a history of drug charges in the past six years

 Remember there are specific rules for different ages of child visitors.

-If you would like to visit an inmate but your name is not on their approved list, you can mail a postcard to let the inmate know that.
+If you would like to visit an inmate but your name is not on their approved list, you can write to the inmate to let them know that you would like to be added to their visitors list.
 The inmate will need each visitor's full name (no nicknames), date of birth, driver's license or ID number with state of issue, address, and telephone number.
 Jail staff will not relay visiting details to inmates for you.